Ancient India History - Early Civilizations

 #21-karma #22-strength #23-piss mumonkan

-Ancient India history began about 50,000 years ago when a few humans from Malaysia and West Asia re-occupied the subcontinent.
-From Malaysia?
-Absolutely check out my history of ancient india.
+Ancient India history began about 40,000 years ago when humans from Africa, Central and West Asia re-occupied the subcontinent, after the geo-magnetic destruction of the world.
+Check out my history of ancient india.

-These first indigenous Indians were hunters and gatherers until they started farming in the Indus valley about 10,000 years ago .
+These new indigenous Indians were hunters and gatherers until they learned about farming in the Indus valley civilization about 20,000 years later .

-The villagers extended trade contacts as far as Egypt and slowly developed the first urban civilisation on India soil.
+Becoming villagers these Dravidians had trade contacts as far as Egypt and slowly developed the first urban civilization on India soil.

 india history timeline